Dasharo/docs/docs/guides/capsule-update.md

 | NovaCustom   | NUC BOX         | v0.9.0                   | —                           |
 | Protectli    | Vault VP66xx    | v0.9.3                   | —                           |

+!!! note

+    Enforcing capsule authentication in V2 made newer capsules incompatible with the older ones.
+The first release with V2 publishes capsules of the older kind which can be used to upgrade from prior releases, but starting with this release **older capsules are no longer accepted** to not compromise capsule authentication enhancements.

 ## Prerequisites

 * _UEFI Shell_<br>